 Make a weekly meal plan that works for your family.

 Of course, everyone’s choices will be different, but here is basically what I do each week.
-For breakfast, I have these on hand.

 The biggest hazard for me is going somewhere that has too many options & is too expensive.
 I LOVE going to Aldi.
 Every store has almost the exact same options and brands (the store is also committed to 100% natural ingredients in EVERY product!), and the way things are organized inside of the store limits temptation to buy things you don’t need.